I have four general criteria for evaluating student writing, each of which is worth 25%

 These usually refer to a sentence or paragraph that doesn’t seem to belong where you’ve placed it; its placement seems at odds with the overall organization of your paper.
 Isn’t there another spot where it logically belongs?

 A more severe case of the misplaced paragraph or sentence.
 Several paragraphs are logically misplaced, testifying to a significant lack of organization in your paper. re-read your assignment and pay careful attention to the prompts.
 Take up these prompts in a logical and/or chronological order to give these parts of your paper more structural coherency.

-Your paper suffers from an overall lack of organization that makes in almost impossible to follow.
+Your paper suffers from an overall lack of logical or chronological organization that makes it almost impossible to follow.
 If you have an outline, follow it!
 If you don’t have an outline, write one!
 Oftentimes a meeting with the instructor can help get you started on this.
 Then re-organize your paragraphs using this outline as a guide.

 probe more deeply